 Entrepreneurs are different from managers because they carry out many responsibilities in managing their business, whereas managers focus only on managing a part of the business.

-17. Research
+21. Research

 Entrepreneurs cannot sell their product or service if no one knows about it.
-They need to continuously research on the market, product, price, as well as competitors.
+They need to continuously research the market, product, price, as well as competitors.

 Vision and innovation mean little if entrepreneurs do not communicate why their businesses stand out to competitors.
 Use good communication skills to talk about your business.